 Summer: December – February is not prime time wedding season because of the heat and unpredictable weather.
 In saying that, there’s still a lot of weddings going on during this time, with weddings picking up from February.
 Temps are hot hot hot.

 Autumn: March – May is huge for weddings on the Sunshine Coast – its because of the perfect weather!
 Temps and perfect.

-Winter: June – August another downtime for weddings here, with July the slowest month in this period because it’s the coldest.
-June and August can be busy!
-August is known as the windy month.
-(If you love the idea of log fires this is a great time to be married in one of the many places in the hinterland) Temps are cool:
+Winter: June – July is another downtime for weddings here, with July the slowest month in this period because it’s the coldest.
+June can be busy!
+(If you love the idea of log fires this is a great time to be married in one of the many places in the hinterland) Temps are cool.

 Other than getting married, what else can we do?
 16 things to keep you entertained when you’re not getting married!

 Any of our amazing beaches will keep you entertained – remember to swim between the flags though!

 If you have kids, take them to Kings Beach in Caloundra there’s a sort of water playground everyone just loves!

 Head up to the hinterland and spend some time walking through the gorgeous Maleny and Montville – you can spend a whole day meandering into cut little shops and having tea and scones!
 Make sure you stop off at all the tourist stops to check out the amazing view from Caloundra to Noosa – the whole of the Sunshine Coast lies before you.
 Love!